Jazz on the Green

 What can we bring?

-Typically we recommend blankets, chairs, sunscreen, bug spray, beer, wine and pets if they're leashed.
+Typically we recommend blankets, chairs, sunscreen, bug spray, snacks, beverages including beer and wine and pets if they’re leashed.

 What happens if it rains?